jillix/flow-app/README.md

 node lib/proxy/server.js
 ```

-Start mono as deamon with forever:
+Start mono as deamon with forever: (the log is written to tmp/log.txt)
 ```
 node start
 ```